jpdery/moobile-core-doc/Source/Classes/Component/Component.md

 ### getChildComponents() {#getChildComponents}

-Returns all the components in this component.
+Returns all components in this component.

 #### Returns:

-- `Array` An array of all the components in this component.
+- `Array` An array of all components in this component.

 #### Example: